 A large collection of late stone age tools has also been found around Victoria Falls, showing evidence of early man.The early Homo Sapiens in the area were San Bushmen and after the Bantu Migration down from west and east Africa,they were joined by the Tonga, Lozi and latterly the Nambya people, before the Ndebele came up from the south.

 In 1855 Scottish explorer and missionary David Livingstone became the first European to see Victoria Falls and named them after his Queen, bringing them to the attention of the world, after which the falls became a major tourist attraction.

-Activities on offer at Victoria Falls Safari Lodge estate consist of hide sits, guided walks and nature trails, Life of David Livingston talk, and the Vulture Culture Experience occurs daily below the Buffalo Bar viewing deck.
+Activities on offer at Victoria Falls Safari Lodge estate consist of the Siduli hide sits, guided walks and nature trails, and the Vulture Culture Experience which occurs daily below the Buffalo Bar viewing deck.
 You can find out more about the activities and prices on our Things To Do page

 - whitewater rafting